jetmonk/cl-libserialport/README.txt

   :BLOCKING NIL
   :TIMEOUT 1000)

+;; Read octets until it hits FINAL-OCTET, which is not returned.
+The ;; character readling loop checks for character ready, and uses a ;; short internal SLEEP if not, while checking for elapsed time, so ;; the timeout is imposed at the library levelif BLOCKING, ;; and always at the Lisp level.
-;; read octets until it hits FINAL-OCTET, which is not returned (SERIAL-READ-OCTETS-UNTIL SERIAL-PORT FINAL-OCTAT :BLOCKING NIL
+(SERIAL-READ-OCTETS-UNTIL SERIAL-PORT FINAL-OCTAT
+  :BLOCKING NIL
   :TIMEOUT 1000